Syndicode

 White-box testing

 White-box testing examines program structure and makes conclusions based on the system’s logic.
 A test case repeatedly runs a code with given input values and compares them with the output.
-If the values don’t match, then it has a bug.
+If the values don’t match, then it is a bug.

 This testing technique allows for checking individual code sections and how they link to others before any GUI is built.
 It is also very thorough.
 However, white-box testing won’t tell you if an expected functionality is absent from the code, and it is hard to do manually.